 Each student must pass a course in advanced sociological methods.
 This will normally be taken during the second and/or third semester of their M.S. studies.
-A list of the many methods courses available in various schools on campus is available at www.iac.gatech.edu.
-All sociology track doctoral students, including international students, must demonstrate proficiency in advanced quantitative methods.
+All sociology- track doctoral students, including international students, must demonstrate proficiency in advanced quantitative methods.
 Sociology track students do not need to pass a language exam.